 sirIdharanE – Oh SrImAn (lord of SrI mahAlakshmi)!

 unakku – for you (who are complete)

 en – what

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

 Oh (most easily approachable) vAmana!
 Oh one who is having a beautiful form resembling emerald, for me to experience!
-Oh one who is having lotus flower like eyes that would happily and completely bless those who enjoy them!
+Oh one who is having lotus flower like eyes which would happily and completely bless those who enjoy them!
 Oh one who is the creator of cupid (who is loved by all)!
-You reformed my evil mind to say these, sing your divine feet, bow to them, to have a pure mind and to eliminate the sufferings caused by birth [in material realm]; Oh you who is SrImAn (husband of SrI mahAlakshmi) who is complete in all manners and who has done such favours to me! what can I do in return?
+You reformed my evil mind to say these, sing your divine feet, bow to them, to have a pure mind and to eliminate the sufferings caused by birth [in material realm]; Oh you who are SrImAn (husband of SrI mahAlakshmi) who is complete in all manners and who has done such favours to me!
+What can I do in return?